basbaccarne/StoryButtons/README.md

 </details>

 ## Construction & wiring
-The following section describes the physical build-up and the software for each of the components.
+The following section describes the physical build-up and wiring.
+The software is described in the next section.
 ### 🔘 Button module
 * The button itself is a [stainless steel button](https://www.conrad.be/nl/p/tru-components-tc-9563704-druktoets-12-v-0-005-a-1x-uit-aan-contact-element-o-x-h-24-7-mm-x-14-5-mm-ip65-1-stuk-s-bulk-2390926.html)